Monkeyed/brat_gamification/README.md

 The project is not scalable and will not be further developed, as it has served its purpose.
-Special thanks to Mariet Theune ( http://wwwhome.cs.utwente.nl/~theune/ ) from the Human Media Interaction department at the University of Twente ( https://www.utwente.nl/en/eemcs/hmi/ ) and Dolf Trieschnigg from MyDataFactory ( https://www.mydatafactory.com/ ) in suporting and guiding me through my work.
+Special thanks to Mariet Theune ( http://wwwhome.cs.utwente.nl/~theune/ ) from the Human Media Interaction department at the University of Twente ( https://www.utwente.nl/en/eemcs/hmi/ ) and Dolf Trieschnigg from MyDataFactory ( https://www.mydatafactory.com/ ) in supporting and guiding me through my work.

 ![alt text](https://github.com/Monkeyed/brat_gamification_nodata/blob/master/Test%20screenshot.png)